Skye-XD/desktop-icons-ng/README.md

 - [x] Display thumbnail for GIMP files if one exists, usually if the File was opened or created in local GIMP install.

+- [x] Lookup GIMP files for snap and flatpack install as well.
+Also optimizes the thumbnail lookup code to make fewer lookups, and not execute unnecessarly code.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.